 Celebrated for the bold forms and expressive castings of his works, Maurice Marinot became one of the most acclaimed glass artisans of his time.
-This vase references African masks, a popular genre of collecting in 1920s Paris.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.